 Likewise, try not to position elements in fixed coordinated relative to their container.
 Remember that this is not responsive design or liquid design.
 Elements will not automatically flow depending on the size of the form, but they can be aligned or centered against the margins.

 Should you take device rotation into account or can i “force” the application to work only in portrait or landscape mode?

-Usually, phone apps are designed to be fixed in portrait mode (vertical), while for the rest of the mobile devices they are designed to be fixed in landscape mode (horizontal).
+Usually, phone apps are designed to be fixed in portrait mode (vertical), while the rest of the mobile devices are designed to be fixed in landscape mode (horizontal).